 It is a strong predictor of your son’s success in high school and on college entrance exams.
 For aspiring college students, it is beneficial to get a picture of how your son will score on the ACT/SAT as early as 8th grade.

 The test evaluates all students equally and on a level playing field.
 Each year, Brother Rice admits students from over 49 middle schools across the Archdiocese of Detroit.
 Each school has its own curriculum, grading scales, etc. The Brother Rice Entrance Exam is the one element through the enrollment process that is the same for all students.

 Given the current environment with COVID, Brother Rice High School wants to use every available tool, including the entrance exam, to ensure your son is placed in the appropriate courses and establish his future academic success.

 The test prepares Brother Rice students for the more rigorous assessments they will receive in high school and college.
 The Brother Rice Entrance Exam is very likely the most difficult test your son has met at this point in his academic career.

 Brother Rice Entrance Exam

 Any 8th grade applicant interested in attending Brother Rice must take the Brother Rice Entrance Exam.
-The tests are given at Brother Rice on the following dates:
+The test may be taken one time only.
+The tests are given at Brother Rice on the following date: